Travel Guide

 - If you miss the first release window, check the official rolling releases instead of assuming the day is lost.

-The strongest Moraine Lake plan is not the one with the most moving parts.
-It is the one that matches your real starting point, respects the connector deadlines, and uses the official system that actually includes Moraine Lake rather than stopping one lake too early.
+The strongest Moraine Lake plan isn’t the one with the most moving parts.
+It’s the one that matches your real starting point, respects the connector deadlines, and uses the official system that actually includes Moraine Lake rather than stopping one lake too early.